LukeEmmet/GeminiLUACH/README.md

 The convention to be adopted is as follows (to be discussed)

-### Embedded gliph
+### Embedded glyph

-LUACH gliph as first or last word in DISPLAYTEXT may be interpreted as LUACH element.
+LUACH glyph as first or last word in DISPLAYTEXT may be interpreted as LUACH element.
 For example:

 *  "📦 A code snippet in python"
 * "Meine Startseite 🏠"